 Later, four other new towers joined the New York City skyline and the world’s top 10 tallest buildings list in the 1930s.
 But, when World War II began, skyscraper construction came to a halt.
 However, in the post-war economic boom, skyscrapers would rise again taller than ever before.

 1950s-80s: Post-War Skyscraper Boom

 Aside from a few European entries, the U.S. was still the epicenter of skyscraper construction after the Second World War.
 Supertall developments in this period included the MetLife (PanAm) Building in NYC; the U.S. Steel Tower in Pittsburgh; the Transamerica Pyramid in San Francisco; the Aon Center in Los Angeles; the JP Morgan Chase Tower in Houston; and the John Hancock Center and Sears Tower in Chicago.

 With the construction of the Sears Tower in 1974, Chicago now had the tallest building in the world.
 The tower was built for Sears Roebuck & Co. by none other than architect Bruce Graham and structural engineer Fazlur Khan — the Skidmore, Owings & Merrill team that created the 1,128-foot John Hancock Center.
 Rising to 1,451 feet, the Sears Tower would be the last American skyscraper to hold the crown.

-This study reviews the top 10 tallest buildings in the world between 1920 and 2020.
-It includes only inhabitable buildings that still exist today, which are ranked by their official height, as recorded by the Council on Tall Buildings and Urban Habitat (CTBUH).
-Each building enters the top in the year in which it was completed.
-By CTBUH’s definition completed refers to buildings that are topped out structurally and architecturally, fully-clad, and open for business, or at least partially occupiable.
+The historic ranking includes only occupiable buildings that still exist today and are ranked by their official height, as recorded by the CTBUH based on their completion date.
+By CTBUH’s definition, “completed” refers to buildings that are topped out structurally and architecturally; fully clad; and open for business, or at least partially occupiable.